 Odfjell aims to provide competitive long-term return on the investments for its shareholders.
 The Company embraces an investor-friendly dividend policy.
 The goal is to provide semi-annual dividend payments.

 Mandates granted to the Board of Directors

-According to the Norwegian Code of Practice for Corporate Governance mandates granted to the Board of Directors to increase the Company’s share capital is restricted to defined purposes.
-The mandates granted to the Board are also limited in time to no later than the date of the next Annual General Meeting.
+According to the Norwegian Code of Practice for Corporate Governance mandates granted to the Board of Directors to increase the Company’s share capital shall be restricted to defined purposes.
+Mandates granted to the Board shall be limited in time to no later than the date of the next Annual General Meeting.